-Major - 15 courses Each diploma has an area of focus which will be covered in these courses General Education - 5 courses You choose your Gen Ed courses from four clusters: numeracy and scientific literacy, values, beliefs and identity, community and society, and communication
+Major - 15 courses Each diploma has an area of focus which will be covered in these courses numeracy and scientific literacy,

+- values, beliefs and identity,

+- community and society, and

+- communication

 All core courses must be taken in the sequence shown.
 For information on how to choose your General Education courses, please see your advisor.